Dial the Code

 Will phone numbers change?

-How will the changes create more numbers?
+How will the changes increase the supply of phone numbers?

 Allowing callers to omit the code makes it impossible to allocate local numbers that begin with zero or one – such as (01224) 077 345 or (01224) 118 456.

 This is because, if a person dialled such a local number and omitted the code, the network would interpret the dialled digits as a mobile number (e.g. beginning 07) or directory enquiries number (e.g. beginning 118), rather than a local number.
 This could lead to the call failing to be connected, or being connected to the wrong number.
+Around 200,000 more numbers will be made available in each of the five areas as a result of the change to the way local numbers may be dialled.

 Has this been tried anywhere else?